kiharalab/Domain-PFP/README.md

 ```
 python3 compute_embeddings.py --protein Q6NYN7 --savefile emb_Q6NYN7.p
 ```

+This usually takes <5 minutes to run, depending on the availability of InterProScan server.

 ***Note: If you wish to use this representation as feature for some functionally relevant downstream task. <br> Please consider applying proper normalization***